Conal84/MS1-salford-squash-centre/README.md

     * Fees
     * Training

-* Sign In Section - allows existing members to sign in
+* Log In / Sign Up Section
-    * Existing members can sign in here
+    * Existing members can log in here
+    * New members can sign up here

 The site quotation section with information from the squash centre coaches aims to provide a link between the coaches and potential